FrontendMasters/front-end-handbook-2017/practice/myth.md

 The roles required to design and develop a web solution require a deep skill set and vast experience in the area of visual design, UI/interaction design, front-end development, and back-end development.
 Any person who can fill one or more of these 4 roles at a professional level is an extremely rare commodity.

 Pragmatically, you should seek to be, or seek to hire, an expert in one of these roles (i.e. Visual Design, Interaction Design/IA, Front-end Dev, Back-end Dev).
-Those who claim to operate at an expert level at one or more of these roles are exceptionally rare and more than likely mythical
+Those who claim to operate at an expert level at one or more of these roles are exceptionally rare and more than likely mythical.

 However, given that JavaScript has infiltrated all layers of a technology stack (e.g. React, node.js, couchDB, gulp.js etc...) finding a full-stack JS developer who can code the front-end and back-end is becoming less mythical.
 But, still mythical!
 In other words, a developer who can code the front-end, back-end, API, and database (excluding visual design & interaction design) isn't as absurd as it once was.
-I believe this is due mostly to the fact that the stack, both front-end and back-end, has centralized on JavaScript.
 Thus, I would never recommend that a developer set out to become a "full stack" developer.
-Even a "JavaScript full-stack" developer!
+Or, even a "JavaScript full-stack" developer!
+In rare situations it can work, but as a general concept for building a career I believe it is an un-obtainable level of skill for most developers.

 ***